novalabsxyz/lora-e5/CONTRIBUTING.md

-# How to Contribute to this repository #
+# How to Contribute to this Repository

 We value contributions from the community and will do everything we can go get them reviewed in a timely fashion.
 If you have code to send